CNN exec’s ouster rattles prominent staff at pivotal time

 It became clear Thursday that Zucker’s exit after nine years as CNN’s leader was anything but voluntary.

-Zucker said he was leaving for violating corporate policy for not disclosing the nature of his relationship with his second-in-command, Allison Gollust.
+Zucker said he was leaving for violating corporate policy by not disclosing the nature of his relationship with his second-in-command, Allison Gollust.
 But he was reportedly given no choice by WarnerMedia CEO Jason Kilar, who characterized the change as his decision at an emotional meeting with CNN Washington staff members Wednesday night.
-The AP obtained an audio recording of that meeting.
+The Associated Press obtained an audio recording of that meeting.

-The nature of that meeting, coupled with the fact that Zucker’s exit became a water-cooler issue — former President Donald Trump has released two statements on it — speaks to his unusual influence as a media executive.
+The nature of that meeting, coupled with the fact that Zucker’s exit became a watercooler issue — former President Donald Trump released two statements on it — speaks to his unusual influence as a media executive.

 “He was a larger-than-life figure in the political ecosystem, the media ecosystem and at CNN,” said Mark Lukasiewicz, dean of Hofstra University’s School of Communication and a former colleague of Zucker’s at NBC News.

-“Given that these are two consenting adults … why is that a fireable offense?” asked White House reporter Kaitlyn Collins.
+“Given that these are two consenting adults … why is that a fireable offense?” asked White House reporter Kaitlan Collins.

 TV host Jake Tapper said that there is a perception that Chris Cuomo — fired in December as a CNN host because he’d been privately advising his brother, former New York Gov. Andrew Cuomo — had essentially succeeded in a threat to embarrass the company by revealing the relationship if it didn’t pay a settlement fee.